Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Components.md

 }
 ```

-Of course you must use in your root view the `OUDSThemeableView` with the suitable theme:
+Of course you must use in your root view the <doc:/OUDS/OUDSThemeableView> with the suitable theme:

 ```swift
     // The theme can be OrangeTheme or your own